Welcome! Here are the website rules, as well as some tips for using this forum.

 Ask you tenant if he/she is comfortable, not if the radiator is hot all the way across.

-Will do.i appreciate your input.
+Will do.i appreciate your input.0

 Not a foolish question.
 It is done all the time, especially when the radiators on that vertical are slow to heat.
 A vertical is typically vented on the same principle as the horizontal main, after the last radiator run-out or, if more convenient, at the last Radiator run-out anywhere before the radiator. a smaller vent still remains on the radiator to vent the radiator slowly.
-That removes all the air from that vertical so the radiator vents don't have to do that work and they heat sooner.
+That removes all the air from that vertical so the radiator vents don't have to do that work and they heat sooner.wayneman said:Foolish question,but why don't we find a way to vent verticals right before the line goes into radiator?

 I have never tried this, but I see no reason why the bonnet, and spindle of the inlet valve could not be removed, then the bonnet tapped out to 1/2 inch for threading in a big mouth.

 For good balance, this would have to be done for all the risers in the building, on the top floor.
-In some tall buildings, this would still not be enough main venting to achieve the necessary one to two ounce backpressure, and so the ends of the dry returns would still need some venting.—NBC
+In some tall buildings, this would still not be enough main venting to achieve the necessary one to two ounce backpressure, and so the ends of the dry returns would still need some venting.—NBC0 -

 after reading thru some older discussions we are told not to partially close the radiator vale to control heat.
-Could we not remove or adapt the valve stem cover to accept a vent of some kind? you all mention how impress you are with the looks and actions of the big mouth. could we put one there??
+Could we not remove or adapt the valve stem cover to accept a vent of some kind? you all mention how impress you are with the looks and actions of the big mouth. could we put one there??0

 i think nick(NBC) has a shark tank idea. build a vented bonnet and take it to the Bank.
 Does anyone know if the thread pitch on those bonnets is pipe or otherwise??